Before Brexit, every British citizen had the right to live, work, study and retire freely across the European Union.

 Can I apply for residency in Portugal after Brexit?

 Yes.
 Portugal offers a number of ways to obtain residency.
 The easiest and most flexible is the Portugal Golden Visa, which requires you to make an investment in the country.
-Popular investment types include property or investment funds.
 The D7 passive income visa is another way to apply for residency in Portugal.
 To be eligible, you need to prove a source of regular passive or remote work income.